Recruiter Advice: Writing Your CV

 4. Objectives or Meaningless Introductions

-Instead of an objective that can pigeonhole your focus too narrowly or an introduction that adds nothing to your background; use this top piece of real estate to really sell yourself by creating a headline.
+Instead of an objective that can pigeonhole your focus too narrowly or an introduction that adds nothing to your background; use this top piece of real estate to really market yourself by creating a headline.

 5. Lying or Misleading Information